Web Analytics

 These brain patterns emerge in just 100 milliseconds.
 This tells us that caregiving drive is subconscious: it does not require rational thinking, it just happens.6

 Universal, biology-based, subconscious caregiving drive makes all of us – mothers, fathers, and other committed caregivers – want to care for our babies the best we can.
 But, for better or for worse, it does not tell us how.
-You will have to figure it out yourself, and to do that you will need both expert advice and your intuition.
+Evolution gave us a neocortex and, with it, neuroplasticity, amazing cognitive flexibility which comes with a cost: we must learn.

 Evidence-based information